Trends in cyber risk

 Claims frequency increased 53% for professional services, including law firms.
 And law firms continue to fall victim to highly sophisticated attacks.
 Coalition predicts that phishing, exploitation of remote network access points, exploitation of unpatched software with known vulnerabilities, and weak credentials will continue to be the main causes of cyber incidents.

-Most cyber-attacks will continue to be easily avoidable
+Most cyber-attacks will continue to be avoidable

 Most cyber incidents and security failures (particularly the ones targeting small firms) are preventable.
 The most effective methods to mitigate cyber risk now and for the foreseeable future are all no-cost or extremely low-cost to implement.